theMHD-120/Edge-Detection-OSLab-Project/README.md

 # Project summary
 ||| In the name of ALLAH ||| <br />
 ----------------------------- <br />
-Implementation of an Image Processing and a multithreading project: Edge Detection using Python's OpenCV library (for image processing). <br />
+Implementation of an Image Processing and a multithreading project: Edge Detection using Python's OpenCV library (to load, process and save the images). <br />
 Before continuee, Please read the goal, instructions and the concept of this project from Assignment file ... <br />

 ## Used methods